bpaauwe/udi-noaa-poly/POLYGLOT_CONFIG.md

 - Alert zone/county code: The NOAA alert area code.
 Go to https://alerts.weather.gov to look up the area code for your state/county/zone.

 The shortPoll configuration option specifies how often to poll NOAA, in seconds.

+The longPoll configuration option specifies how often to poll for alerts, in seconds.